Skip to main content

 • Token usage tracked and displayed educationally

-• Thought summaries provide meaningful “transparency” (as much as possible)
+• Thought summaries provide meaningful observability into computational processes

 • Synthesis reflects category-specific analytical lens